 Any student who feels he or she may need an accommodation based on the impact of a disability should contact the Office of Disability Services (ODS) at 865-974-6087 in 100 Dunford Hall to document their eligibility for services.
 ODS will work with students and faculty to coordinate reasonable accommodations for students with documented disabilities.
 Information on accessibility at UTK is also at http://accessibility.utk.edu.

-The Student Counseling Center is the university’s primary facility for personal counseling, psycho-therapy, and psychological outreach and consultation services. http://counselingcenter.utk.edu/ and The Center for Health Education and Wellness engages in prevention and intervention efforts to increase awareness, impact student decision making, and positively influence our university community.
-The Center manages 974-HELP (also at http://wellness.utk.edu/).
+The Student Counseling Center is the university’s primary facility for personal counseling, psycho-therapy, and psychological outreach and consultation services.
+The counseling center also manages 974-HELP, a 24-hour helpline for use if you are experiencing a mental health emergency or concerned about the mental health of another student.
+The Center for Health Education and Wellness engages in prevention and intervention efforts to increase awareness, impact student decision making, and positively influence our university community.